Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Introduction

-We organize this letter as follows: we describe the utilization of deep learning implemented in this search in Section~\ref{sec:method}, from the configuration of training data to the application of the ensemble learning-based majority voting strategy.
+We organize this paper as follows: we describe the utilization of deep learning implemented in this search in Section~\ref{sec:method}, from the configuration of training data to the application of the ensemble learning-based majority voting strategy.
 In Section~\ref{sec:results}, we present the search results of the event classification.
-Then, we provide the conclusion and outlook of the search in Section~\ref{sec:conclusion}.
+Then, we provide the summary and outlook of the search in Section~\ref{sec:conclusion}.